pinnecke/slideshowbob/README.md

 ### Special Announcements and Additional Concerns

 Before the presentation day, John remembers that he not yet talked about his new strategy.
-Therefore, we will add some information to the special announcement slide.
+Therefore, he will add some information to the special announcement slide.
 For this, he edits the announcements description file which is a markdown file by the name `Special Announcements.md`, which is always located in `content/latest/special`.

 This file has the following structure: